CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     VNI 10100
     MAC               Type   Intf/Remote VTEP      VLAN
     00:02:00:00:00:09 remote 10.0.0.3
     00:02:00:00:00:0a remote 10.0.0.3
+    cumulus@leaf01:~$

 ### <span>Examine Local and Remote Neighbors for a VNI in EVPN</span>

-Run the NCLU `net show evpn arp-cache vni <vni>` command or the vtysh `show evpn arp-cache vni <vni>` command to examine all local and remote neighbors (ARP entries) for a VNI.
+Run the `net show evpn arp-cache vni <vni>` command to examine all local and remote neighbors (ARP entries) for a VNI.
 This command is only relevant for a layer 2 VNI and the output shows both IPv4 and IPv6 neighbor entries:

     cumulus@leaf01:~$ net show evpn arp-cache vni 10100 Number of ARPs (local and remote) known for this VNI: 12